Predict

 Choosing the right fill mode affects how the model interprets and predicts based on incomplete data, so it is important to select the option that best fits your application needs.

 The fill mode parameter determines how the model handles missing or undesirable values during the prediction process.
-The default value is mixed
+The default value is mixed and the available options are:

-Fill Mode | Description |
+| Fill Mode | Description |

 premium | Fills missing values with estimates that reflect higher potential outcomes.
 Suitable for more optimistic scenarios. |